Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Introduction

 \section{Introduction}

-Cardiovascular disease is the leading cause of death worldwide.
+Cardiovascular diseases are the leading cause of death worldwide.
 Of these, atrial fibrillation (AF) is the most common cardiac arrhythmia, affecting more than 35 million people worldwide \cite{benjamin2019heart}.
 More than 20 \% of the 18 million yearly ischemic strokes are estimated to be caused by thrombi that originate in the left atrium (LA) during an episode of AF.
-Furthermore, another 30 \% of ischemic strokes is suspected to originate in the atrium in patients with subclinical AF or sinus rhythm \cite{kamel2016atrial}.
+Furthermore, another 30 \% of ischemic strokes are suspected to originate in the atrium in patients with subclinical AF or sinus rhythm \cite{kamel2016atrial}.

 Atrial fibrillation usually begins with a dysfunction in electrical impulses, which generates a weak and irregular pattern of atrial contraction and relaxation.
 These episodes cause blood stasis in the left atrial appendage (LAA), promoting thrombosis.
 Consequently, the risk of stroke is five times higher in patients diagnosed with AF compared to those without AF \cite{Wolf1991}.
 When occurring over periods of months or years, AF episodes can trigger adverse atrial remodeling, a variety of tissue alterations that disrupt the biomechanical and electrical function of the myocardium.
 This remodeling exacerbates the arrhythmogenic substrate for AF and the hemodynamic substrate for thrombosis \cite{boyle2021fibrosis}.